-If you are looking to book Julia for an event or performance, you might want to check out her booking webpage first - it includes examples of the types of performances and presentations that Julia can deliver.
+If you are looking to book me for an event, you might want to check out my booking webpage first - it includes examples of the types of performances and presentations that I can offer.

-Ever since Whipping Girl came out a few years ago, the number of email messages I receive on a weekly basis has increased enormously.
+Ever since Whipping Girl came out, the number of email messages I receive have increased enormously.
 Some of these are ‘thank you’s from people who enjoyed the book.
-Other messages are from people who have questions about, or who are offering constructive criticism regarding, what I have written.
+Other messages are from people who have questions about, or who are offering constructive criticism regarding, things I have written.
 Still others are requests asking for help regarding finding trans resources, advice about transitioning, asking for my help or participation in trans- or gender-related projects, and so forth.

 When I have time, I try to respond to as many emails as I can.
 But unfortunately, there are only so many hours in a day, and I simply do not have time to answer all of them.
 My apologies in advance to those who never receive a reply from me.